adam1brownell/adam1brownell.github.io/src/content/blog/start-why.md

   allowfullscreen>
 </iframe>

-What I love about Ze’s speech is that is strikes at the heart of what keeps me from starting– from past failures to comparisons to bad impulses– and how to deal with each in turn.
+What I love about Ze's speech is that is strikes at the heart of what keeps me from starting– from past failures to comparisons to bad impulses– and how to deal with each in turn.
 I could do a whole blog post on the poem…

 I view this post as a living document; a space I can come back to and re-edict when I think of new reasons to write, and a space I rely on to recharge my motivation.

-I’m excited to begin this adventure.
+I'm excited to begin this adventure.